 6. Honest Amish Heavy Duty Beard Balm

 In a lot of ways, this version of Honest Amish beard balm is similar to the other, in that it’s US-made with natural ingredients.
 However, one of the key difference is that it’s designed to give you better control over your unruly beast of a beard.

-Another key different from Honest Amish’s other popular beard balm is that this one is geared towards creating an extra soft beard.
+This specific balm is geared towards creating an extra soft beard.
 While this might not be necessary for some, those with very coarse, wiry, dry or curly hair might need a little extra softening.